 Bio:

-Formed early 1965 by Alan Tubbert in South Dublin, The Others were a pop/rock band who lasted for 10 years,
+Formed early 1965 by Alan Tubbert in South Dublin, The Others were a pop/rock band

 recording seven singles for three different labels.
 They were very popular in the south suburban clubs in